Rosuav/StilleBot/templates/chan_triggers.md

 by using appropriate conditionals.
 Any response can be given, as per command handling.

+To respond to special events such as subscriptions, see [Special Triggers](specials).

 Channel moderators may add and edit these responses below.

 ID          | Response | -